Vocal Health: Advice from a Singing Teacher

-Alcohol – you know that feeling when you wake up after a big night out and your throat is like sandpaper?
+You know that feeling when you wake up after a big night out and your throat is like sandpaper?
 That’s from the dehydrating effects of the wine, beer or spirits.
 This is also why one of the best cures for a hangover is rehydration.
 Smoothie, anyone?
-My top tips for drinking alcohol while still looking after your voice are:
+I’m not advocating drinking, but we all know that performance, theatre and gigs all come hand in hand with plenty of tipple.
+So here are my top tips for drinking alcohol while still looking after your voice:

-- Hydrate before you start drinking alcohol.
+- Hydrate before you start on alcohol.
 If you are ahead on the hydration front, any negative effects will be lessened.

 - Avoid sugary cocktails and mixers, as the sugar will speed up the dehydration.

 - Have a break with a glass of water every few drinks.
 My mum always told me one glass of water for one glass of wine, and I’ve never had a hangover with that method.
 No hangover = no dehydration.
 Win!